hannobraun/playground/2025-08-02_language-design/README.md

 A block is a value, just like a number.
 The result of the code above, is to put a block that contains this code on the stack.

-We could then assign a name to that block.
+We could then bind a name to that block.

 ```
 { 2 + } => add_two .